dropzone/dropzone-bower/README.md

 # Bower Repo

 This repo only exists to allow installs for bower.
+Bower has been discontinued so please only use this repo if you're maintaining a legacy project.

 Install like this: